Wage and Hour Attorneys | Baton Rouge LA

 You work hard for your money, and you deserve to be paid fairly for your services.
 But some employers ignore wage and hour laws and try to cut corners by not paying all the wages of their employees earn by not paying overtime or not paying for all hours worked and when that happens, you cannot afford to wait.
 The wage and hour lawyers at Bohrer Brady, LLC can help you take legal action.
 Contact Bohrer Brady, LLC today for more information.

 If you believe you have been deprived of the wages you have earned, we can help you recover what you are owed.
 Our wage and hour lawyers understand employment law, and we know what to do when an employer violates the rights of its workers according to state laws.

 Know Your Rights

 Some employers’ payroll practices are not just unethical, they may also be illegal.
-If you do not know your rights, you may never know that what they’re doing is wrong.
-If you feel that your employer has not paid you fairly—either by denying overtime payments or by erroneously classifying your employment status or by not paying you for all hours worked—it is time to contact a wage and hour attorney.
+If you do not know wage and hour laws, you may never know that what they’re doing is wrong.
+If you feel that your employer has not paid you fairly—either by denying overtime wage payments or by erroneously classifying your employment status or by not paying you for all hours worked—it is time to contact a wage and hour attorney and take legal action.

 A wage claim attorney can help you uncover those hidden issues.
 Whether you are due past wages for work already completed or worry that you are not being compensated fairly for work you are currently performing, an unpaid wages attorney can help you get the money you deserve.

-If you are covered by applicable employment law, your employer has certain responsibilities.
+If you are covered by applicable employment law, your employer has certain responsibilities to meet to be in compliance with state laws.
 Most importantly, the company you work for must compensate all covered employees for: